 You can find out more about the types of jobs available, above and below ground, here

-We are also planning to create a new public open green space, which will include a new footpath to connect High Road to the coastal path.
-This will be planted with local trees and shrubs to encourage biodiversity and maintained by WCM to ensure it remains usable and attractive for years to come.
+We are also planning to create a public open green space, which will include a new footpath to connect High Road to the coastal path.
+The area will be planted with local trees and shrubs to encourage biodiversity and will be maintained by WCM to ensure it remains usable and attractive for years to come.

-In addition to the existing Copeland Community Fund, we will be creating our own community fund to support local charities and organisations with projects that echo our desire to promote health and well-being, local amenities such as footpaths and cycleways and we are also working on a plan to secure the future of the old Haig Mining Museum building.
+Once into production, WCM will create a Community Fund to support local charities and organisations with projects that echo our desire to promote health and well-being, local amenities such as footpaths and cycleways, as well as a plan to secure the future of the old Haig Mining Museum building.